 In recent years, federal prosecutors and regulators have lavished attention on and imposed eye-opening fines for violations of the Foreign Corrupt Practices Act (FCPA), and have increasingly pursued violations of the economic and financial sanctions rules under the Office of Foreign Assets Control (OFAC), among others.
 Such attention has caused great interest in ensuring that companies with sales, operations or agents abroad have instituted plans to minimize their corruption and sanctions risks.The White Collar Defense and Investigations team provides robust investigative and defense services and anti-corruption compliance advice for companies engaged in commercial activity abroad.
 The team also provides guidance to companies seeking to expand in foreign markets or partner with third parties to represent their interests abroad, or seeking to acquire or merge with entities abroad.

 The White Collar Defense and Investigations team has also defended companies under investigation for alleged violations of Commerce, State and OFAC regulations.
-For example, the group defended an alternative fuel company in an investigation related to the Iranian Transactions and Sanctions Regulations that was resolved without action by OFAC.
+For example, the group defended an alternative fuel company in an investigation related to the Iranian sanctions regulations that was resolved without action by OFAC.
 The group has also counseled companies on various issues arising under the OFAC rules and other economic and trade sanctions regulations.